Amanda Duncan disappearance - 25th Anniversary appeal

 “Over the years there has been much speculation and we have heard many rumours about what might have happened to Amanda.
 At this significant anniversary since she was last seen, I would ask those who have information to do the right thing and help us to resolve the suspicious disappearance of a mother who left behind two very young children and a heartbroken family.”

-Anyone who believes they may have information which could assist with the investigation into this murder should contact the Joint Norfolk and Suffolk Major Crime Review Team on 01953 423819 or email: firstname.lastname@example.org.
+Anyone who believes they may have information which could assist with this investigation should contact the Joint Norfolk and Suffolk Major Crime Review Team on 01953 423819 or email: [email protected].

 Alternatively you can call the charity Crimestoppers anonymously on 0800 555 111.